 A New Way to View Human Performance

-With an incredibly rigid and focused training and nutrition program, Dixon transformed himself into a literal winning machine, dropping 30 lbs and following Leo’s disciplined approach to win the 2000 Indy Lights title and secure a spot on the 2001 PacWest Racing CART squad.
-Dixon went on to become the youngest driver in CART history to win a race when he won at Nazareth in only his 4th start.
-In 2001, Leo restructured his agreement with PacWest and began working with other drivers and teams in various series.
-This primary focus on auto racing series allowed PitFit Training to grow to be a true industry leader, and continues to do so today.
+In 1997, Jim Leo formed PitFit and began working with other teams in the CART series.
+After a successful ‘97 season, PacWest Racing’s John Anderson hired Jim to train their drivers Mark Blundell and Mauricio Gugelmin.
+In 2000, PacWest Racing hired a young, slightly pudgy and undisciplined Kiwi driver named Scott Dixon.
+With an incredibly rigid and focused training and nutrition program, Dixon transformed himself into a winning machine, dropping 30 lbs and following Leo’s disciplined approach to win the 2000 Indy Lights title and secured a spot on the 2001 PacWest Racing CART squad.
+Dixon went on to become the youngest driver in CART history to win a race when he won at Nazareth in only his fourth start.
+21 years and six IndyCar Championships later, Scott Dixon still utilizes PitFit as his human performance partner.

 PitFit has added numerous experts in the field of medicine, exercise physiology, rehabilitation, nutrition, sports psychology, and mental health to ensure coverage all the key areas needed for ultimate performance in motorsports.
 In addition to the latest in technology and equipment, our Indianapolis and Charlotte headquarters house all the expertise to continually move the human performance side of motorsports forward.
 At PitFit, we’re committed to always being at the very forefront with the technology utilized, ensuring that our drivers and teams are always one step ahead of the competition.